sickotra/Bacterial_Bomb/README.md

 	* `unit_testing.docx` - record of the tests taken
 * docs:
 	* folder to contain the code and links for sphinx docstrings pages
+* desktop exe:
+	* bact_bomb_gui - shortcut - Run the program from the desktop